chain-master/tac-token/README.md

 - Offering innovative and unique gaming experiences.

 # Announcements
-Presale, Fair Launch, AirDrop, and all other events we will organize will only be announced on our social media accounts and official website.
+Presale, Fair Launch, AirDrop, and all other events will only be announced on our social media accounts and official website.
 Stay tuned.

 - Telegram: https://t.me/taccoin/
 - Twitter: https://twitter.com/tossacoin/